Leyanet Gonzalez, MD, MBA

-As addiction medicine transitions to an ACGME recognized subspecialty under the purview of preventive medicine, a full 1-year fellowship training program will be required following completion of a primary specialty residency.
+As an ACGME recognized subspecialty, residents who complete their residency training in any of the 24 primary specialties are able to apply for a 1-year fellowship training program.
 Some fellowships offer an additional year of research or other scholarly training in addiction medicine.
 A written exam is required for board certification.
-Additional training avenues exist today, but these will be closed after the grandfathering period, which ends in 2022.

 Why residents choose to follow this career path